Georgia Sexual Abuse Lawsuits

 Civil Statute of Limitations Laws for Georgia

 If you or someone you love was sexually abused or assaulted in Georgia, contact us now.
-Due to Georgia’s pending legislation, those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
+Due to Georgia’s current laws, those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.

 Georgia Sexual Abuse Settlements